 A Clerk's hearing begins when the police or a victim fills out an Application for Criminal Complaint.
 You will then receive a notice in the mail telling you to appear in court on a certain date and time.
 The notice will inform you that there will be a hearing and that you have the chance to be heard at the hearing.
 Most hearings involve criminal charges that are misdemeanors such as shoplifting, assault and battery, and leaving the scene of an accident.
 However, some hearings can involve more serious charges such as vehicular homicide.

-A Clerk Magistrate Hearing, also referred to as a Clerk's Hearing or Show-Cause Hearing, is a hearing held by a clerk or assistant clerk magistrate to decide whether probable cause exists for the clerk to believe you committed a crime.
+A Clerk Magistrate Hearing in Massachusetts, also referred to as a Clerk's Hearing or Show-Cause Hearing, is a hearing held by a clerk or assistant clerk magistrate to decide whether probable cause exists for the clerk to believe you committed a crime.
 Probable cause is a very low standard and only requires that a reasonable person believe the crime could have been committed.

 In Massachusetts, an application for a criminal complaint can be filed by a police officer or private citizen.
 The application contains a description of the alleged crime and the facts supporting it.
 After the application is filed, you will receive a notice by mail with the date and time of the Clerk Magistrate Hearing.